Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

   keyvaultName: azure-keyvault
   # the tenant ID of the key vault
   tenantId: azure-tenantId
-  # the subscription ID to use - this needs to be set explictly when using multi tenancy
+  # the subscription ID to use - this needs to be set explicitly when using multi tenancy
   subscriptionId: azure-subscriptionId
 ```

 Setting the `cluster.cloudNativeServices: true` will:

-* Store keys in Azure KeyVault or AWS Secrets Manager
+- Store keys in Azure KeyVault or AWS Secrets Manager
-* Make use of Azure Managed Identities or AWS IAMs for pod identity access
+- Make use of Azure Managed Identities or AWS IAMs for pod identity access

 !!! note